Henry Kissinger meets with sanctioned Chinese defense minister in Beijing - KESQ

 By Jennifer Hansler and Kylie Atwood, CNN

-(CNN) — Former US Secretary of State Henry Kissinger met in Beijing with Chinese Defense Minister Li Shangfu, according to the Chinese Ministry of Defense.
+(CNN) — Former US Secretary of State Henry Kissinger met in Beijing with US-sanctioned Chinese Defense Minister Li Shangfu on Tuesday, according to the Chinese Ministry of Defense.

-Kissinger met with Li, who is under US sanction, in his capacity as a private citizen, State Department spokesperson Matthew Miller said.
+Kissinger met with Li in his capacity as a private citizen, State Department spokesperson Matthew Miller said later that day.

+The former American diplomat also met with China’s top official overseeing foreign policy Wang Yi on Wednesday, China’s Foreign Ministry said.

 His trip to the Chinese capital comes following a period of immense friction between the United States and China, and as the US government has undertaken efforts in recent months to stabilize the relationship between the world’s two biggest economies.
 Multiple senior administration officials have traveled to China in the past month.